 This is a true story.

-Now at age 72, I think of that event often, and when I have been placed in a similar situation, I think: What would mom do?
-The event in itself is a simple story, but the message is huge as anything anyone could ever write.
+Now at age 72, I think of that event often, and when I have found myself in a similar situation, I think: What would mom do?
+The event in itself is a simple story, but the message is as enormous as anything anyone could ever write.

-Think of 1963, the simple time it was, Viet Nam was only a blip, the moon hadn’t been captured, no cable TV, no internet, simple and happy.
+Think of 1963, a simple time it was, Viet Nam was only a blip, the moon had not been touched, no cable TV, no internet, simple and happy.
 The world was also getting smaller, the airlines were evolving, and the new choice for air travel was a jet.
 Pan Am ruled the skies and was the king of the hill, the epitome of cool.
 Pan Am flight attendants were the dream of many a teenage boy (and many men), so adorable and so darn cute, what we wouldn’t have given to be with one.

 Emmett Idaho was very poor; of course, none of us ever knew it.
-There was always enough food; we always had a warm home and parents who came home at night.
-We walked to school, played sports and hung out with our friends.
+There was always enough food; we still had a warm home and parents who came home at night.
+We walked to school, played sports, and hung out with our friends.
 Nearly a perfect life.

 As a teenage boy, it was my heritage and duty to be completely self-absorbed, to ridicule anyone or anything that we perceived as not cool.
 That included picking on those not in our cool “caste” system.
 My story hinges on the arrogant and conceited nature of a teenage boy from Emmett Idaho.

 Can you imagine being that girl, the target of relentless teasing, no money, dirty, no possible chance of ever becoming anything, she was one of the untouchables.
 I have thought about providing you with her real name, and I looked her up in my 1963 Emmett High School Album.
-In having a look at her, many memories came flooding back about those times and what it must have been like living in total squalor and without hope.
+Having to imagine how she felt, many memories came flooding back about those times and what it must have been like living in extreme poverty and without hope.

 Did I say without hope?
 Yes, I did, but she wasn’t hopeless, she had a dream.
 She wanted to be a flight attendant for Pan Am, that was her dream.
 A simple dose of reality would tell all of us that she had no chance, ever.
 She would no more be hired by a prestigious airline like Pan Am as flying to the moon.
 She was dirty, and she had no hope.